-Evaluations of \acp{GAN} often focus on subjective assessments of perceptual quality or quantitative metrics that require a suitable feature space, defined, e.g., by a pre-trained model on a standard dataset \cite{Xu2018, Borji2019}.
-Since OFDM waveforms are not directly human interpretable, e.g., see Figure~\ref{fig:target_waveform_example}, it is not possible to assess OFDM signal fidelity on a perceptual basis.
-Moreover, there are no standard pre-trained classification models for time-series, so general purpose quantitative GAN evaluation measures that require a suitable feature space are not easily applied.
-Therefore, we focus our evaluations on OFDM-specific signal attributes.
-Specifically, we evaluate the quality of the power spectral density (PSD), the \ac{QAM} constellation, and the cyclic prefix.
+Evaluations of \acp{GAN} often focus on subjective assessments of perceptual quality or quantitative metrics that require a suitable feature space defined by, for example, a pretrained model on a standard data set \cite{Xu2018, Borji2019}.
+Since OFDM waveforms are not directly human interpretable (\emph{e.g.}, see Fig.~\ref{fig:target_waveform_example}), it is not possible to assess OFDM signal fidelity on a perceptual basis.
+Moreover, there are no standard pretrained classification models for time series, so general-purpose quantitative GAN evaluation measures that require a suitable feature space are not easily applied.
+Therefore, we focused our evaluations on OFDM-specific signal attributes.
+Namely, we evaluated the quality of the PSD, the \ac{QAM} constellation, and the cyclic prefix.

-All evaluations are conducted with test sets that are $1/4$ the size of the training set.
-Test sets have size $2^{14} = 16\,384$.
-Test sets of target waveforms are created independently of the training set, and test sets of generated waveforms are created at the completion of training.
+All evaluations were conducted with test sets that were $1/4$ the size of the training set.
+Test sets had size of $2^{14} = 16\,384$.
+Test sets of target waveforms were created independently of the training set, and test sets of generated waveforms were created at the completion of training.

-To avoid parametric assumptions, we estimate the \ac{PSD} by applying the multitaper method \cite{Thomson1982,Percival2020}, a versatile nonparametric approach, to the full duration of each waveform.
-The number of frequency bins is the next power of 2 greater than or equal to the waveform length.
-To obtain a representative PSD estimate across the test set, we take the median value in each frequency bin; see Figure~\ref{fig:target_waveform_example} for an example median \ac{PSD} estimate.
+To avoid parametric assumptions, we estimated the \ac{PSD} by applying the multitaper method \cite{Thomson1982,Percival2020}, a versatile nonparametric approach, to the full duration of each waveform.
+The number of frequency bins was taken as the next power of 2 greater than or equal to the waveform length.
+To obtain a representative PSD estimate across the test set, we took the median value in each frequency bin; see Fig.~\ref{fig:target_waveform_example} for an example median \ac{PSD} estimate.

 Let the median \acp{PSD} for the target and generated distributions be denoted as $P_t(f_d)$ and $P_g(f_d)$, respectively, where $f_d \in [-0.5, 0.5]$ is normalized digital frequency with units of cycles per sample.
-To assess the accuracy of $P_g$ relative to $P_t$, we use the ``geodesic distance'' for power spectra proposed by Georgiou \cite{Georgiou2006, Georgiou2007}, defined as
+To assess the accuracy of $P_g$ relative to $P_t$, we used the ``geodesic distance'' for power spectra proposed by Georgiou \cite{Georgiou2006, Georgiou2007}, defined as

 The above quantity can be interpreted as the length of a geodesic connecting points on the manifold of \acp{PSD} \cite{Georgiou2006}.
 Notably, this distance does not distinguish \acp{PSD} that differ by a constant, positive, multiplicative factor \cite{Georgiou2007}.
 Also, note that the first term is equivalent to a difference of log-transformed power spectra, capturing PSD differences across a large dynamic range.